alex8411/XMC-quadcopter/README.md

 ![4motors_bringup](https://user-images.githubusercontent.com/53020923/223109392-92ddcfb7-16fa-41e9-be3a-3f8d52831f3d.png)

+NOW --> 2nd Bringup: Remote control :
+- bring up of the physical remote control instead of the PC Cleanflight GUI drone control
+- optional : connect remote receiver pins to osci to see any signal when changing remote commands

-2nd Bringup: Calibration of the Inertial Measurement Unit (e.g. Gyroscope) UNDER WORK
+2nd Bringup DONE: Calibration of the Inertial Measurement Unit (e.g. Gyroscope) UNDER WORK
 - after fixing the flight controller and brushless motors driver board on the drone structure you can now configure the gyroscope in the Cleanflight GUI
 -
 ![boards_stackup_and_assembly](https://user-images.githubusercontent.com/53020923/224997301-727d79b6-fb10-402d-8ecc-ec976826d33b.jpg)